Templates: locations and security

 You see the following dialog.
 Look at the location of User templates, Workgroup templates and Startup.

 If you cannot see the whole location path name, click Modify and then drop down the Look in box to see the full path.
+Note that this navigation shows only the folders and not the contents of any folder.

 Note down what they are set to.